-Sarcoidosis is a multisystem granulomatous disease.
-This means there are scattered collections of mixed inflammatory cells (granulomas) affecting many different parts of the body.
-Characteristically these are non-caseating epithelioid granulomas (a pathological description distinguishing sarcoidal granulomas from the caseating or cheese-like granulomas seen in tuberculosis).
+Sarcoidosis is a multisystem disease characterised by granulomas in various organs.
+Characteristically, these are non-caseating epithelioid granulomas (a pathological description distinguishing sarcoidal granulomas from the caseating or cheese-like granulomas seen in tuberculosis).

 Who is at risk of sarcoidosis?

-Sarcoidosis occurs worldwide, affecting persons of all races, age, and gender.
+Sarcoidosis occurs worldwide, affecting persons of all races, ages, and sex.

-- Mainly affects people between 20-40 years of age.
+- Sarcoidosis mainly affects people between 30-50 years of age.